5 things you can pay for with Figure’s HELOC in 2023

 How a HELOC from Figure works

-With an advanced lending platform that’s powered by blockchain technology, you can expect faster and cheaper loans with Figure.
-The HELOC application process is 100% online — so you can get approved in five minutes with no in-person appraisal needed and secure your home equity line in as little as five days3.
+With an advanced digital lending platform, you can expect faster and cheaper loans with Figure.
+Our HELOC application process is 100% online — so you can get approved in five minutes with no in-person appraisal needed with funding in as few as five days1navigates to numbered disclaimer.

-Figure charges a one-time origination fee only, so there are no account opening fees, maintenance fees, closing costs, or prepayment penalties.
+Figure charges a one-time origination fee only3navigates to numbered disclaimer, so there are no account opening fees, maintenance fees, closing costs, or prepayment penalties.